pipavlo82/r4-monorepo/README.md

 💾 generate this as a ready-to-paste Markdown file (README.md)

 or 🧱 embed it back into your GitHub repo format (with badges, Docker links, etc.)?

+## Security / Openness Model

+r4 behaves like a small software HSM: you can test its output quality, verify release integrity (hash, GPG signature, SBOM), but the internal entropy-combiner code remains sealed.
+This prevents trivial forks and targeted backdoors while keeping statistical and supply-chain transparency for auditors.

+Contact: shtomko@gmail.com